Reuben-Monaghan/Reuben-Monaghan.github.io/ReadMe.txt

 This is an ongoing project with plenty of scope for additions and improvements.
 Future Aims:
--Utilise a local Access database rather than Excel file -Editing of stored recipes
+-Editing of stored recipes
 -Selected recipe names at the top of the shopping list -Randomly generated recipe selections